D-branes and fractional instantons on a twisted four torus: the moduli space as an N=2 supersymmetric Higgs branch

 More generally, adding the number of fields and subtracting the number of constraints, including the modding out by $U(1)_i$, $i=1,...,g$ gauge transformations,\footnote{Modding out by $U(1)_\ell$ is redundant, see Section \ref{sec:u1branch}.} we find that the real dimension of the Higgs branch is:

 The above result for the dimension, as well as equations (\ref{fterm2intro}), exactly agree with the index theorem and the moduli space description of \cite{Anber:2025yub}.
-This is a very satisfying result (to the author, at least); to get a sense why, the reader can compare the calculations that led us to obtain eqns.~(\ref{fterm2intro}, \ref{dimensionmoduliintro}) in QFT (these equations are reproduced in Section \ref{sec:missing}, see eqn.~(\ref{constraintssubbed}), using the notation of \cite{Anber:2025yub}).\footnote{In particular, compare the calculations in the voluminous Appendices A and B of \cite{Anber:2023sjn}, with the ones in Section \ref{sec:u1branch} leading to (\ref{fterm2intro}, \ref{dimensionmoduliintro}); the latter would be standard fare for an introductory class on supersymmetry.}
+This is a very satisfying result, at least to the author.
+To get a sense why, the reader can compare with the calculations\footnote{In particular, compare the calculations in the voluminous Appendices A and B of \cite{Anber:2023sjn}, with the ones in Section \ref{sec:u1branch} leading to (\ref{fterm2intro}, \ref{dimensionmoduliintro}).
+The latter would be standard fare for an introductory class on supersymmetry.} that led us to obtain eqns.~(\ref{fterm2intro}, \ref{dimensionmoduliintro}) in QFT (these equations are reproduced in Section \ref{sec:missing}, see eqn.~(\ref{constraintssubbed}), using the notation of \cite{Anber:2025yub}).

 Finally, we note that at special values of the moduli there is an enhancement $U(1)^g \rightarrow U(g)$, and the $r/g$ hypers become bifundamentals under $U(g) \times U(1)_\ell$ (on Figure \ref{brane5}, this happens when the red and dark blue parallel branes overlap).
 As shown in Section \ref{sec:enhanced}, as usual in ${\cal N}=2$ theories, the Higgs branch conditions can be cast in an $SU(2)_R$ invariant form